 This is the kind of park that every city needs.
 An all-in-one, well-designed multi-generational destination park with a mega playground, splash pad, tennis, basketball, trails, outdoor amphitheatre for entertainment, and an outdoor fitness course.
-Judging by the number of activities planned for this coming year (more on this later) this park and its amenities are going to be well used by the residents of NDIP.

 This park is sparkly and new, and officially opened on May 14th, 2016.